 Include wholemeal bread, brown rice, whole-grain cereal, barley, carrots, celery, cucumbers, courgettes, tomatoes.

-Foods high in saturated fats (chips, crisps, pastries, ham. sausages, bacon) - all linked to higher levels of oestrogen circulating in the blood.
+Foods high in saturated fats (chips, crisps, pastries, ham. sausages, bacon) – all linked to higher levels of estrogen circulating in the blood.

 Refined or processed foods (white sugar, flour and rice) – all raise blood sugar levels, stimulating the release of insulin to take up the excess sugar which results in a negative hormone balance impact.

-Moderate caffeine intake - just two cups per days can increase oestrogen levels.
+Moderate caffeine intake – just two cups per days can increase estrogen levels.

-Alcohol - oestrogen is not broken down by an overworked liver.
+Alcohol – estrogen is not broken down by an overworked liver.